-What is Litecoin (LTC)?
-Was LTC a reasonable investment in 2020 - a grim year for investors and economies worldwide?
-Is it worth investing in Litecoin in 2021?
-Is LTC a cryptocurrency that’s here to stay?
+Is it worth investing in Litecoin in 2023?
+Is it a cryptocurrency that’s here to stay?
+We cover it all!

-Today, we will introduce Litecoin.
-We will also try to answer the following questions - What is Litecoin?
-Is LTC a good investment?” and “Should I invest in Litecoin in 2021?”
+In this guide, we will try to answer the following questions - What is Litecoin?
+Is LTC a good investment?” and “Should I invest in Litecoin in 2023?”

 What Is Litecoin?

-Litecoin is one of the top cryptocurrencies by market cap, currently ranking 5th as per CoinMarketCap.
+Litecoin is one of the top cryptocurrencies by market cap and currently ranks 17th as per CoinMarketCap.

-Litecoin was created as a fork of Bitcoin in order to improve its scalability and speed issues.
-In fact, Litecoin is one of the most popular forks of Bitcoin that, based on tech analysis and past data, is here to stay long after 2021.
+Litecoin was created as a fork of Bitcoin to improve on its scalability and speed issues.
+Today, Litecoin is one of the most popular forks of Bitcoin that, based on tech analysis and past data, is here to stay long after 2023.

 What Is LTC?